tahmid198/ERC-20-Token/README.md

 ## ERC-20 Token

 ### Background
-Ethereum allows you to build your own cryptocurrency on their blockchain with a standard called ERC20.
+Ethereum allows you to build your own cryptocurrency on their blockchain with a standard called [ERC-20 standard for ETH tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 This standard allows you to mint your own token and transfer it between wallets.
+We will be building out the reuired functionality specified in this standard so our token is complient with the ERC20 standard.

 ### Dependencies
 1. node package manager (install from node js website or with a command line tool like homebrew, type `brew install node`)